LeanerCloud/AutoSpotting/README.md

 The tags set on the group can be deleted at any time you want.

+# How it works

+Once enabled on an AutoScaling group, it is gradually replacing all the on-demand instances belonging to the group with compatible and similarly configured but cheaper spot instances.
+The replacements are done using the relatively new Attach/Detach actions supported by the AutoScaling API.
+A new compatible spot instance is launched, and after a while, at least as much as the group's grace period, it will be attached to the group, while at the same time an on-demand instance is detached from the group and terminated.

+When assessing the compatibility, it takes into account the hardware specs, such as CPU cores, RAM size, attached instance store volumes and their type and size, as well as the supported virtualization types (HVM or PV).
+The new spot instance type is usually a few times cheaper than the original instance type, while also often providing more computing capacity.
+The new instance is also configured with the same roles, security groups and tags and set to execute the same user data script as the original instance, so from a functionality perspective it should be indistinguishable from other instances in the group.

+When replacing multiple instances in a group, the algorithm tries to use a wide variety of instance types, in order to reduce the probability of simultaneous failures that may impact the availability of the entire group.
+It always tries to launch the cheapest instance, but if the group already has a considerable amount of instances of that type in the same availability zone (currently more than 20% of the group's capacity is in that zone and of that instance type), it picks the second cheapest compatible instance, and so on.
+Assuming the market price is high enough that there are no spot instances that can be launched, it would keep running from on-demand capacity, but it continuously attempts to replace them until eventually the prices decrease ant it gets the chance to convert any of the existing on-demand instances.

 ## Internals ##

 When deployed, the software consists on a number of resources running across